tsl143/itsopensource/content/blog/optional-chaining/index.md

 This is a [TC39](https://tc39.es/process-document) stage-4 proposal.
 This means `The addition will be included in the soonest practical standard revision.` in all the modern browsers.

-But if you do not want wait for using this already into your code, you can include the [Babel](https://babeljs.io/docs/en/next/babel-plugin-proposal-optional-chaining.html) plugin in your project to support this already.
+But if you do not want to wait for using this already into your code, you can include the [Babel](https://babeljs.io/docs/en/next/babel-plugin-proposal-optional-chaining.html) plugin in your project to support this already.

-If you want to see this in action, this can be enabled in chrome browser with following steps:
+If you want to see this in action, this can be enabled in chrome browser with the following steps:
 1. Go to `chrome://flags`
 2. Search for `experimental javascript`
 3. Toggle the feature to `enable`